vedantcoder/Accessquity-website/README.md

 **Built for disability equity and inclusive design**

-Copyright © 2025 BITS Pilani Hyderabad Campus.
+© 2025 accessquity.com.
 All rights reserved.